 Most skaters ride regular skateboards.
 These boards come with a tail and a nose.
 Think of these as the middle option between longboards and Penny boards.

-These boards let you have both of two worlds — doing tricks and cruising.
+These boards let you have the best of two worlds — doing tricks and cruising.
 Anyone who’s thinking of learning a few skateboarding tricks should definitely go with a skateboard.

 I’ll focus on how to assemble a skateboard from scratch rather than a Penny or longboard.